-The preparation of the financial statements requires management to make judgement, estimates and assumptions that effect the reported amount of revenues, expenses, assets and laibility, and the accompanying disclosures.
-Uncertainity about the assumptions and estimates could result in outcome that require material adjustments to the carrying
+The preparation of the financial statements requires management to make judgements, estimates and assumptions that affect the reported amounts of revenues, expenses, assets and liabilities, and the accompanying disclosures.
+Uncertainty about these assumptions and estimates could result in outcomes that require a material adjustment to the carrying amount of assets or liabilities affected in future periods.